1 - Thermal Energy Storage - Cold Chiller Water

 Underground Water Storage Tanks

-Cold water "Chiller Thermal Storage Tanks" commonly use diffuser manifolds and transfer water directly into and out of the storage tank without the use of heat exchangers.
-Since the ΔT is only about 25 degrees, the water volume flowing through the tank as well as the overall storage capacity must be large.
-Chiller systems can use a single naturally stratified tank or a 2-tank warm / cool storage system as illustrated (Illustration #1)
+Cold water "Chiller Tanks" commonly use diffuser manifolds and transfer water directly into and out of the storage tank.
+Since the ΔT is usually about 25 degrees, the water volume flowing through the tank as well as the overall storage capacity must be large.
+Chiller systems can use a single naturally stratified tank, a 2-tank warm / cool storage system, or a multiple tank cascade design as shown in Illustration #1.

 Compressors run during off peak evening hours when electricity costs are lower.
-Cold water is then circulated to provide air conditioning during the day while the compressors are at rest.
+Cold water is then circulated to provide cooling during the following day while the compressors are at rest.
 Choosing the compressor units, sizing storage tank water volume, while looking at the weekly load cycle is an interesting engineering project.
-In certain parts of the country, evaporative cooling can assist or even replace mechanical compressors in mass air chilled water systems.
+In certain parts of the country, evaporative cooling can assist or even replace mechanical compressors during the shoulder seasons.
 The beauty of cold water storage is it's simplicity and freedom from maintenance.
-Chilled water tanks are not normally insulated since the average sub-surface ground temperature at 10 feet stays about 50 degrees F.